Rachna-Mishra/Microservices-TopicsCovered/README.md

      Major difference in arrays and generic types why to prefer use lists over arrays.
      Why generic array creation is illegal.

+ Item : Favor Generic Types

+     Why we need to prefer generic types
+     How to generify old non-parameterized version without harming clients.

 ------------------------------------